 - Sports mesh type mesh fabric hoop.

-- Sennheiser Gaming Suite: several surround sound modes, equalizer, preset.
+- Sennheiser Gaming Suite: several surround sound modes, equalizer, and preset.

 - 2 volume knobs to adjust game sound and chat sound